DrNeil/dotnetPiPictureFrame/README.md

-# dotnet Pi PictureFrame
+# .NET Pi PictureFrame

-a picture frame app for a Raspberry Pi using .NET 6 and Avalonia
+A picture frame app for a Raspberry Pi using [.NET 6](https://dotnet.microsoft.com/) and [Avalonia](https://docs.avaloniaui.net/).

 This project is a combination of the Notes made on building applications on a Raspberry Pi with .NET 6.
 These include the following Notes